ezzra/mediathek-dl/README.md

 and it will create a folder structure like\
 `The War/Season 01/The War - s14e01 - Ein notwendiger Krieg.mp4`

-Checkout the help page for more functionality (reducing the result by negative searchstring
+Checkout the help page for more functionality (reducing the result by negative searchstring, various output formats, ...)

 ```
 positional arguments: